Let-7 microRNA family: The let-7 family

-The lethal-7 (let-7) gene was first discovered in the nematode as a key developmental regulator and became one of the first two known microRNAs (the other one is lin-4).
-Soon, let-7 was found in fruit fly, and identified as the first known human miRNA by a BLAST (basic local alignment search tool) research.
+The lethal-7 (let-7) gene was first discovered in the nematode C. elegans as a key developmental regulator and became one of the first two known microRNAs (the other one is lin-4).
+Soon, let-7 was found in the fruit fly (Drosophila), and identified as the first known human miRNA by a BLAST (basic local alignment search tool) research.
 The mature form of let-7 family members is highly conserved across species.

-In C.elegans
+In C. elegans

-In C.elegans, the let-7 family consists of genes encoding nine miRNAs sharing the same seed sequence.
-Among them, let-7, mir-84, mir-48 and mir-241 are involved in C.elegans heterochronic pathway, sequentially controlling developmental timing of larva transitions.
+In C. elegans, the let-7 family consists of genes encoding nine miRNAs sharing the same seed sequence.
+Among them, let-7, mir-84, mir-48 and mir-241 are involved in the C. elegans heterochronic pathway, sequentially controlling developmental timing of larva transitions.
 Most animals with loss-of-function let-7 mutation burst through their vulvas and die, and therefore the mutant is lethal (let).
 The mutants of other let-7 family members have a radio-resistant phenotype in vulval cells, which may be related to their ability to repress RAS.

 In Drosophila

-There is only one single let-7 gene in the Drosophila genome, which has the identical mature sequence to the one in C.elegans.
+There is only one single let-7 gene in the Drosophila genome, which has the identical mature sequence to the one in C. elegans.
 The role of let-7 has been demonstrated in regulating the timing of neuromuscular junction formation in the abdomen and cell-cycle in the wing.
 Furthermore, the expression of pri-, pre- and mature let-7 have the same rhythmic pattern with the hormone pulse before each cuticular molt in Drosophila.

 In vertebrates

-The let-7 family has a lot more members in vertebrates than in C.elegans and Drosophila.
+The let-7 family has a lot more members in vertebrates than in C. elegans and Drosophila.
 The sequences, expression timing, as well as genomic clustering of these miRNAs members are all conserved across species.
-The direct role of let-7 family in vertebrate development has not been clearly shown as in less complex organisms, yet the expression pattern of let-7 family is indeed temporal during developmental processes.
+The direct role of let-7 family in vertebrate development has not been clearly shown as in less complex organisms, yet the expression pattern of let-7 family is indeed temporally regulated during developmental processes.
+Functionally, let-7 has been shown in early vertebrates to control the differentiation of mesoderm and ectoderm.
 Given that the expression levels of let-7 members are significantly low in human cancers and cancer stem cells, the major function of let-7 genes may be to promote terminal differentiation in development and tumor suppression.